michellab/MDM2-PFEP/README.md

 You will be placed in the `/home/ubuntu/` directory and in the `openbiosim` conda environment.

-5. And finally run `ipython` and import BioSimSpace: `import BioSimSpace as BSS`
+5. And finally run `python` and import BioSimSpace: `import BioSimSpace as BSS`

 #### Running provided Jupyter notebooks